swarmzero/examples/swarms/researcher_swarm/README.md

 To ensure the application functions correctly, you need to obtain and set several environment variables.
 Follow the step-by-step instructions for each required variable:

 ### 1. **API Keys**
-This projects uses `gpt-4o` by default, but you can easily swap it out for another model.
+This projects uses `gpt-4o` by default, but you can easily swap it out for any of our [supported models](https://docs.swarmzero.ai/sdk/agent-kit#supported-large-language-models-llms).
 Ensure to update the model name in the [swarmzero_config.toml](./swarmzero_config.toml) file.

 #### a. **OpenAI API Key**
    - **Sign Up / Log In:** Visit the [OpenAI website](https://platform.openai.com/) and sign up or log in to your account.